 Surgery and Recovery Room

-On average, the laparoscopic gastric banding procedure takes 50 minutes to complete, but this can vary depending on your unique anatomy.
+The laparoscopic gastric banding procedure and the time it takes to be completed can vary depending on your unique anatomy.
 Expect to be very sleepy when you first wake up in the recovery room and for most of the rest of the day.
 It is also not unusual to awaken with some nausea and pain.
 The recovery room nurses will be with you constantly during this time to help you with any discomfort you may have.
 Once you have been cleared to leave the recovery room, you will be transported to your room in the main hospital on the post-surgical unit.

 There will be five very small incisions on your abdominal area.
 During surgery the incisions were closed using a type of surgical “glue,” so you will not have any sutures or staples.

 Your Hospital Stay Following Surgery